alectunbridge/apprentice-boot-camp-improving-code/docs/_posts/0007-01-05-more-code-smells-exercise.md

 ## Exercise: Fix these smells (90 mins)

 * Fix one smell at a time and run test after each change
-* Commit if green with useful message (don’t push!)
+* Commit if green with useful message
 * Revert if red (you shouldn’t get a failure with refactoring)

 | Smell | Refactorings |